Ichaelus/Github-Classifier/Documentation/Documentation.md

 Same for our [Nearest Neighbors classifiers](http://scikit-learn.org/stable/modules/neighbors.html), even though we also tried non-text features with them.
 Both are contained in the [Scikit-learn library](http://scikit-learn.org/stable/).

-> **Ensemble methods** combine the capabilities of various classifiers to make an even more powerful prediciton.
+> **Ensemble methods** combine the capabilities of various classifiers to make an even more powerful prediction.
-The methods we used were incredibly powerful like the **Random Forests** or **Gradient Tree Boosting**. **AdaBoost** turned out to depend strongly on the used base-classifiers but after some tries our other methods outperformed them most of the time so we ommited further use.
+The methods we used were incredibly powerful like the **Random Forests** or **Gradient Tree Boosting**. **AdaBoost** turned out to depend strongly on the used base-classifiers but after some tries our other methods outperformed them most of the time so we omitted further use.
 All these were already implemented in the Scikit-learn library.
 Parameter tuning mostly depended on adjusting the number of base-classifiers.
 They were not only often times the most robust classifiers but also outperformed *neural nets* or *SVMs* in many cases.
 After reading [articles like this](http://mlwave.com/kaggle-ensembling-guide/) we began creating our final classifier used for the competition.